tiayyba/CYT180_Lab7/index.md

 ## Section 2: Inspect Structure and Check Missing Values

-Inspect the dataset’s structure and identify missing values before performing any transformations.Missing or inconsistent data can:
+Inspect the dataset’s structure and identify missing values before performing any transformations.
+Missing or inconsistent data can:

 - Distort statistical summaries
 - Break machine-learning models